vmux

 You can toggle the toolbar on or off through the Command Palette ("Toggle Toolbar").

-System UI
+System UI (Vision Pro)

 By default, vmux hides the visionOS system window controls (the close button, grab bar, and resize handles) for a cleaner look.
 You can toggle them back on through the Command Palette ("Toggle System UI").